10 Frugal Habits That Can Save You Over $500 a Month

 Shop Internet Providers

-Compare plans, then call to match or beat the price.
+Compare plans, then call your current provider and ask them to match or beat the best price you find.

 Estimated Monthly Savings: $20 – $30